Signal Festival 2024

 — Martin Pošta, Director of Signal Festival

-Signal Festival invites visitors to discover well-known and hidden parts of Prague, the premiere of the Prague Castle route being a major highlight this year.
+Signal Festival welcomed visitors to discover well-known and hidden parts of Prague, the premiere of the Prague Castle route being a major highlight this year.

 Prague Castle is open to various cultural and artistic events, including Signal Festival.
 Thanks to this partnership, visitors will literally see parts of the Castle in a new light.